 Hirshfeld Moore House

 The scope of this project is a structural condition survey of the historical Hirshfeld-Moore House in order to inform a subsequent phase of restoration.
 For purposes of this project, the Hirshfeld-Moore House includes the Cottage (b.1873), the Main House (b.
 1885) and the Carriage House (b. unknown).
 The Main House is a two-story, wood framed building with stone and brick veneer and a slate tile roof.
 There is a crawl space with low clearance and an attic.
-The first and second floors are approximately 3,660 and 2,750 square feet respectively, for a total of 6,410 square feet.
+The first and second floors are approximately 3,660 and 2,750 square feet respectively, for a total of 6,410-sf.
 Originally built in 1885, it was first known to be restored in 1979 then subsequently underwent a porch restoration in 2000.
 The Cottage is a one-story building with load-bearing masonry (rough cut stone) walls.
 It was originally built in 1873 and there are no known restorations.
 The Carriage House is a one-story wood framed building, currently occupied as a residence.
 It is unknown when this building was built.

 Texas A&M University System Facilities Planning & Construction